Other / mixed grade configuration · Browns Summit, NC

 How many students attend Monticello-Brown Summit Elem?

 Monticello-Brown Summit Elem has 291 students enrolled.
-It is a other school in Browns Summit, NC.
+It is a public school in Browns Summit, NC.

 What is the student-teacher ratio at Monticello-Brown Summit Elem?